dsccommunity/dsccommunity.org/content/guidelines/maintaining.md

 Labels are used in the issue and pull request workflows to show the current state.

-These are the labels currently used by the resource modules in DSC Community Kit.
+These are the labels currently used by the resource modules in DSC Community.
 Some of these labels are meant to be used with future automation.

 >The script
 >[DscResourceKit-Labels](https://gist.github.com/johlju/f83f99787029a6b5d65cfd6844cf9449)
 >that is provided by the community can be used to update the labels in a
 >repository.

+These are also set as the [default organization labels](https://github.com/organizations/dsccommunity/settings/labels) so that new repositories that are created they will automatically get these labels.

 Label | Description | Color Hex | Area of usage
 --- | --- | --- | --- |